 - My Doctor Who/WB Swag Bags cosplay for Comic-Con 2013

-- Watch my video panel on the Huffington Post about the San Diego Comic-Con
+- On the Huffington Post about the San Diego Comic-Con

-- Recent article about me on the A-List, a website dedicated to Asian-American leadership
+- On the A-List, a website dedicated to Asian-American leadership

 - My office was featured on Comic Book Resources